 Here are the top 3 exercises men should consider for better prostate health.

 - Kegel exercises.
 No, Kegel exercises are not just for women.
 Kegel exercises can help men better control urine flow, achieve better sexual arousal, and enjoy better orgasms and ejaculation control.
-Read more about Kegel exercises
+A note of caution: If you are struggling with chronic prostatitis/chronic pelvic pain syndrome that is related to a pelvic tension disorder, then avoid doing Kegel exercises.
+Instead look to other kind of pelvic floor exercise such as pelvic floor rehabilitation.

 Kenfield SA et al. Physical activity and survival after prostate cancer diagnosis in the Health Professionals Follow-Up Study.
 J Clin Oncol 2011 Jan 4